roochieng/AirBnB_clone/README.md

 ## Description of the command interpreter:
-It starts with a command interpreter which can be used to manipulate data without visual interface.
+The project starts with a command interpreter which can be used to manipulate data without visual interface.
 The command interface is perfect for deplayment and debugging.
 The command interpreter also implements persistance storage to a database.